Dog Shock Collar Training: Is It Worth It?

 Electric dog shock collars are often advertised in pet stores and on TV as a quick fix for difficult-to-train dog behaviors.
 Furthermore, lots of professionals in livestock management and gundog training use them.
 If you’re considering training with a dog shock collar, whether it’s for gundog training, herding, agility or sporting competitions, off-leash handling, or everyday behavior, please take a moment to learn the risks that are associated with these training tools.

 Some of the potential hazards of using a dog training shock collar include skin irritation, lesions or infections, training backsliding, causing your dog pain and stress, aggression or other problematic behaviors from your dog, and even breaking the law in some countries.
-So let’s take some time to weigh out the benefits and convenience with the risks of training with a dog shock collar.

 How Does a Dog Shock Collar Work?